-- (5) salmon may be taken only by set gillnets as follows: - (A) a set gillnet may not exceed 10 fathoms in length, six inches in mesh size, and 45 meshes in depth; - (B) no part of a set gillnet may be operated within 100 feet of another set gillnet; - (C) a person may not operate more than one set gillnet; the permit holder shall attend the set gillnet at all times when it is being used to take fish; - (D) only one set gillnet may be operated per household; - (6) the annual limit is as specified in 5 AAC 77.525. - (c) Salmon may be taken by dip net in the Kenai and Kasilof Rivers as follows: - (1) in the Kenai River, as follows: - (A) from July 10 through July 31, seven days per week, from 6:00 a.m. to 11:00 p.m.; the commissioner may extend, by emergency order, the personal use fishery to 24 hours per day if the department determines that the abundance of the Kenai River late-run sockeye salmon is greater than 2,300,000 fish; - (B) the annual limit is as specified in 5 AAC 77.525, except that only one king salmon 20 inches or greater in length, and no more than 10 king salmon less than 20 inches in length, may be retained per household; king salmon less than 20 inches in length may be retained under this subparagraph notwithstanding 5 AAC 21.359(e)(2); - (C) from a boat, in the area from an ADF&G regulatory marker located near the Kenai city dock upstream to the downstream side of the Warren Ames Bridge, except that salmon may not be taken from a boat powered by a two-stroke motor other than a motor manufactured as a direct fuel injection motor; - (D) from shore: - (i) from ADF&G regulatory markers located on the Cook Inlet beaches outside the terminus of the river upstream to a line at the mouth of the Kenai River from No Name Creek on the north shore to an ADF&G regulatory marker on the south shore; and - (ii) from the south shore only, from the upstream side of the Kenai Landing dock upstream to the downstream side of the Warren Ames Bridge; - (2) in the Kasilof River, as follows: - (A) from June 25 through August 7, 24 hours per day;
+- (5) salmon may be taken only by set gillnets as follows: - (A) a set gillnet may not exceed 10 fathoms in length, six inches in mesh size, and 45 meshes in depth; - (B) no part of a set gillnet may be operated within 100 feet of another set gillnet; - (C) a person may not operate more than one set gillnet; the permit holder shall attend the set gillnet at all times when it is being used to take fish; - (D) only one set gillnet may be operated per household; - (6) the annual limit is as specified in 5 AAC 77.525. - (c) Salmon may be taken by dip net in the Kenai and Kasilof Rivers as follows: - (1) in the Kenai River, as follows: - (A) from July 10 through July 31, seven days per week, from 6:00 a.m. to 11:00 p.m.; the commissioner may extend, by emergency order, the personal use fishery to 24 hours per day if the department determines that the abundance of the Kenai River late-run sockeye salmon is greater than 2,300,000 fish; - (B) the annual limit is as specified in 5 AAC 77.525, except that only one king salmon 20 inches or greater in length, and no more than 10 king salmon less than 20 inches in length, may be retained per household; notwithstanding 5 AAC 21.359(e)(2), king salmon less than 20 inches in length may be retained; a person may not remove a king salmon from the water before releasing the fish; - (C) from a boat, in the area from an ADF&G regulatory marker located near the Kenai city dock upstream to the downstream side of the Warren Ames Bridge, except that salmon may not be taken from a boat powered by a two-stroke motor other than a motor manufactured as a direct fuel injection motor; - (D) from shore: - (i) from ADF&G regulatory markers located on the Cook Inlet beaches outside the terminus of the river upstream to a line at the mouth of the Kenai River from No Name Creek on the north shore to an ADF&G regulatory marker on the south shore; and - (ii) from the south shore only, from the upstream side of the Kenai Landing dock upstream to the downstream side of the Warren Ames Bridge; - (2) in the Kasilof River, as follows: - (A) from June 25 through August 7, 24 hours per day;